VinceWeberDevops/DASTScanK8s/README.md

 2. Review the Terraform modules for AWS infrastructure provisioning
 3. Examine the Jenkins pipeline for CI/CD and security testing integration
 4. Study the Kubernetes configurations for secure deployment practices
+5. Run the pipeline using the provided Jenkinsfile to see the complete workflow in action

+## Pipeline Requirements

+To run the CI/CD pipeline, you'll need:

+- Jenkins with the following plugins:
+  - Docker Pipeline
+  - Kubernetes CLI
+  - AWS ECR
+  - SonarQube Scanner
+  - Credentials Binding
+- AWS credentials configured in Jenkins
+- Docker installed on the Jenkins agent
+- Kubernetes configuration for the target cluster
+- SonarCloud account and configuration

 ---